PTI’s flawed policies multiply people’s plights: Mian Iftikhar

 NOWSHERA: Awami National Party (ANP) secretary general Mian Iftikhar Hussain on Thursday said that masses were faced with an unprecedented price-hike and unemployment owing to the flawed policies of incompetent Pakistan Tehreek-e-Insaf government.

-Speaking at a meeting held in connection with the election of Cantt Board, Nowshera, he said that selectors had imposed incapable rulers on the nation, who destroyed every institution in the country.
+Speaking at a meeting held in connection with election of Cantt Board, Nowshera, he said that selectors had imposed incapable rulers on the nation, who destroyed every institution on the country.

 Mian Iftikhar said that it was the only democratic option for the ‘selected’